-The term "Spouse" shall mean the person with whom covered Employee has established a valid marriage under applicable State law.
+The term "Spouse" shall mean the person with whom covered Employee has established a valid marriage under applicable State law but does not include common law marriages.
 The term "Spouse" shall include an individual of the same sex as the covered employee, if they were legally married under the laws of a State or other foreign or domestic jurisdiction.
 The Plan Administrator may require documentation proving a legal marital relationship.